-(4) generally coordinating the marketing process for us.
-Any such reimbursements will not exceed actual expenses incurred by NexPoint Advisors.
-NexPoint Advisors will be responsible for the payment of our cumulative organizational and offering expenses to the extent they exceed 1.0% of the gross proceeds from this offering, without recourse against or reimbursement by us.
-A rise in the general level of interest rates can be expected to lead to higher interest rates applicable to our debt investments.
+(4) A rise in the general level of interest rates can be expected to lead to higher interest rates applicable to our debt investments.
 Accordingly, an increase in interest rates would make it easier for us to meet or exceed the incentive fee hurdle rate and may result in an increase in the amount of incentive fees payable to NexPoint Advisors.

-Rela Nex Certain of the advisory fees payable to NexPoint Advisors are not based on the performance of our estments.
-See "The Adviser and the Administrator-Investment Advisory Agreement" and "Certain ationships and Related Party Transactions" for a more detailed description of the fees and expenses payable to a Roint Advisors, the dealer manager and their affiliates and the conflicts of interest related to these angements.
+Certain of the advisory fees payable to NexPoint Advisors are not based on the performance of our and es and e. est relations

+When the control of th investments.
+See "The Adviser and the Administrator-Investment Advisory Agreement" and "Certain Relationships and Related Party Transactions" for a more detailed description of the fees and expenses payable to NexPoint Advisors, the dealer manager and their affiliates and the conflicts of interest related to these arrangements.